 Tracking everything isn't personalisation, it's invasive and creepy.
 Discover where to draw the line between helpful personalisation and surveillance.

 There's a line between helpful personalisation and invasive surveillance.
-Many businesses have crossed it, tracking everything users do and building detailed profiles without clear consent or genuine value exchange.
+Many businesses have crossed it, tracking everything users do and building detailed profiles without clear consent or, importantly, a genuine value exchange.

-When personalisation tracks behaviour across sites, infers sensitive information, and manipulates users based on profiling, it's no longer personalisation—it's surveillance dressed up as convenience.
+When personalisation tracks behaviour across sites, infers sensitive information, and manipulates users based on profiling, it's no longer personalisation. it's surveillance marketing.

 Not all personalisation is surveillance.
 There's a spectrum: